Boeing KC-46 Pegasus: Flight tests and delays

-On 8 June 2016, Boeing's defense unit CEO, Leanne Caret, reported that a modified boom would be flown shortly.
-On 10 July 2016, Caret reported positive results from early flight tests with the revised boom.
+On 10 July 2016, Boeing's defense unit CEO, Leanne Caret, reported positive results from early flight tests with a modified boom.
 On 21 July 2016, Boeing took a further $393 million charge on the program, bringing the total value of penalties to almost $1.9 billion.
 The charge reflected higher costs associated with the schedule and technical challenges, such as the boom axial load issue, delays in the certification process and concurrency between testing and initial production.
 The initial 18 KC-46s were equipped with the boom and centerline drogue, but not the wing-mounted wing-aerial refueling pods (WARP) needed for full contractual Required Assets Available, they were delivered separately later.

 On 5 July 2016, USAF spokesman Daryl Mayer stated that, despite the testing delays, Milestone C approval was expected in the following month, and that Boeing would add a fifth EMD aircraft to accelerate testing.
 EMD-1 and EMD-3 primarily conducted flight tests towards FAA airworthiness certificates, while EMD-2 and EMD-4 focused on USAF aerial refueling and mission system testing.
 An F-16 was successfully refueled on 8 July, and a C-17 on 12 July 2016.
-Once the hardware fix is verified, a KC-46 with the updated boom underwent regression testing on the F-16, followed by refueling demonstrations with the C-17 and A-10 for the final test for Milestone C approval.
+Once the hardware fix was verified, a KC-46 with the updated boom underwent regression testing on the F-16, followed by refueling demonstrations with the C-17 and A-10 for the final test for Milestone C approval.
 On 15 July 2016, the KC-46 successfully refueled an A-10, offloading 1,500 pounds of fuel at 15,000 feet.
 At the time, more than 900 flight test hours have been completed by the five EMD aircraft.
 On 12 August 2016, the program received Milestone C approval, indicating production readiness.
 The issuing of contracts for two lots covering 19 aircraft was expected within 30 days.

 A KC-46A connects with an F-35A Lightning II over California, 2019.

-In January 2018, Air Mobility Command stated that tests for final FAA certification were roughly 94 percent complete.
+In January 2018, final FAA certification testing was reportedly roughly 94 percent complete.
 Boeing announced its FAA certification in September 2018, with military certification outstanding.
 Aircraft refueled during testing include the F-16, F/A-18, AV-8B, C-17, A-10, KC-10, KC-135 and the KC-46 itself.
 In January 2019, a KC-46 from the 418th Flight Test Squadron at Edwards AFB made connection with an F-35A, the occasion being the first time that the KC-46 connected with a fifth-generation jet fighter.
 Completion of refueling certification of the F-35 by the KC-46 was announced by the 412th Test Wing in June 2019.